astropy/astropy/docs/models/models.rst

 modified by a subclass of `~astropy.fitting.fitting.Fitter`.
 When fitting nonlinear models, the values of the parameters are used as initial guesses by the fitting class.

-Models have dimensions, `ndim` attribute, which show how many coordinates the model expects as an input.
+Models have an `ndim` attribute, which shows how many coordinates the model expects as an input.
 All models expect coordinates as separate arguments.
 For example a 2D model expects x and y to be passed separately, e.g. as two arrays or two lists.
 When a model has multiple parameter sets and x, y are 2D arrays, the model is evaluated with each of the parameter sets and the same x, y as input.
-The shape of the  output array is (paramdim, xsh, ysh) where paramdim is the number of parameter sets and xsh, ysh is the shape of the input array.
+The shape of the output array is (paramdim, x_shape, y_shape) where paramdim is the number of parameter sets and x_shape, y_shape is the shape of the input array.
 In all other cases the shape of the output array is the same as the shape of the input arrays.